ejamroz/Authorize.Net_XojoGateway/README.md

 * Void a same day transaction
 * Add payment profiles to a CIM record
 * Charge a stored CIM profile
+* Retrieve a payment profile for a CIM record

 ## Coming soon
+* Have accounts store more than one CC
+* Delete payment profiles
-* Retrieve a payment profile from Anet's CIM database
+* Update payment profiles
+* Update customer profiles
+* Delete customer profiles